3-5 Day Itinerary for an Epic Moab Summer Road Trip

 There are plenty of things to do in Moab, whether you’re interested in hiking, mountain biking, rafting, or just taking in the scenery.
 We’ve put together a list of some of our favorite activities to help you plan your own Moab road trip.
 So, pack your outdoor gear and get ready for an epic adventure!

-This guide is formatted with outdoor things to do in Moab throughout three-days.
-If you only have one or two days in the area, that is totally cool.
+This guide is geared towards outdoor things to do in Moab throughout three to five days.
+If you only have a few days in the area, that is totally cool.
 You can pick and choose.

-We lived close to Moab for over ten years.
-We’ll share the best things to see and do, including our favorite spots to adventure and camp!
+We lived close to Moab for over ten years and are sharing all the best things to see and do, including our favorite spots to camp!